 Scholarships are also available to pupils and Eton will spend £6.4 million this year on scholarship and bursary provision - all of which has been funded by generous donations and our endowment.

 In year 6 (age 11): a conditional place offered for entry to Eton in year 9 can lead to a bursary award.
 Some preparatory schools offer funded places for years 7 and 8.

 In year 8 (age 13): a boy with great academic strength from any educational background can win a King’s Scholarship, and an outstanding musician with good academic qualities can win a Music Scholarship.
-We are also introducing a New Foundation Scholarship which will create an entry opportunity for a small number of boys from UK state schools at age 13; although such boys might find preparation for the King’s Scholarship difficult to achieve, they will have intellectual potential comparable to that of a King’s Scholar, and will sit a special examination based on the national curriculum but designed to draw out that flair.
+We also award New Foundation Scholarships; an entry opportunity for a small number of boys from UK state schools at age 13.
+Although such boys might find preparation for the King’s Scholarship difficult to achieve, they will have intellectual potential comparable to that of a King’s Scholar, and sit a special examination based on the national curriculum but designed to draw out that flair.

 In year 11 (age 16) : UK students expected to gain outstanding GCSE results can compete for a Sixth Form Scholarship.
 Boys under the age of 17 on 1 September after taking GCSEs and who are attending a maintained (State) school are eligible to apply.
 Candidates receiving substantial bursarial assistance at fee-paying schools with no provision for Years 12 and 13 may also apply.

 Please note that we do not offer sports or arts scholarships, though such abilities feature strongly in all our selection processes along with all-round personality and suitability for membership of a boarding community.